baka-r/NodeJS-MVC-SetUp/README.md

 ## Step 5: - Restore the data base from the db folder

-open postgres and create a data base names Event-Weave and restore the data base with the existing backup file
+open postgres and create a data base names Data_Base and restore the data base with the existing backup file

 #### Step 5: - Run the Backend